The-One-And-Only-H/c-unittestdemo/README.md

 # C# unit test demo

-C# unit test demo built with .NET Core in Visual Studio using the Microsoft unit test framework.
+C# unit test demo built with C# and .NET Core in Visual Studio using the Microsoft unit test framework.

 Tech stack: